 FY2011 annual report, page 93:

 Therefore, in FY2011, the current senior leadership of the company increased its stake by 950,000 shares via the exercise of employee stock options and private placement.
-To assess the impact of these ESOPs on the total shareholding structure of the company, an investor needs to understand the total share capital of the company.

 At the end of FY2011, the company reported a total number of 13,098,011 shares including the 950,000 shares issued to KMP and their relatives.